sinclairzx81/typebox/readme.md

 ### Template Literal Types

 TypeBox supports Template Literal types using `Type.TemplateLiteral`.
-These types can be created using a simple template DSL syntax, however more complex template literals can be created by passing a sequence of literal and union types to the template literal function.
+These types can be created using a simple template DSL syntax, however more complex template literals can be created by passing an array of literal and union types.
 The examples below show the template DSL syntax.

 ```typescript
 // TypeScript